-Defining the transformation In order to define the transformation that is applied to a specific matched code snippet, the keyword transform to is used.
-This section is similar to the template section, however it uses the specific DSL identifiers defined in applicable to, in order to transfer the context of the matched user code, this allows us to keep parts of the users code important to the original context it was written in.
+Defining the transformation To define the transformation that is applied to a specific matched code snippet, the keyword transform to is used.
+This section is similar to the template section, however it uses the specific DSL identifiers defined in applicable to, to transfer the context of the matched user code, this allows us to keep parts of the users code important to the original context it was written in.

 '''

-1 transform to{
+transform to{

-2 "() => {
+"() => {

-3 let b = 100;
+let b = 100;

-4 }"

-5
+}

 '''